 A progressive exercise program to regain flexibility, strength and function.
 It involves retraining muscle stability, core strength and focuses on regaining functional independence with regards to activities of daily life.
 It includes a home program.
 To learn more about Exercise Therapy click here.

 Has a positive effect on decreasing pain, releasing scar tissue/ painful trigger points and restoring balanced energy flow.
 To learn more about Acupuncture and IMS click here.

 Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
 It can also help to improve pain-free mobility and function in the healing stages of the injury.

 Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
 Generally, 3 treatments are advocated with 1 week between treatments.

 We provide a selection of products to promote and assist with optimal healing and functional ability.

 Looking for Physiotherapy appointment in Richmond, BC?

-We have a team of experienced physiotherapists accepting new patients at our Richmond Blundell Physiotherapy and Sports Injury Clinic.
+We have a team of experienced physiotherapists accepting new patients at our Richmond Blundell Physiotherapy & Sports Injury Clinic.
 Let us help you restore mobility, regain functional independence, and achieve overall wellness.
 Experience the convenience of Same Day Physio Appointments at our Blundell location in Richmond.
 Call or book online now.